-Keep reading to find out which eight herbs make up our eight herb essiac formula, and also their customary uses.
-To read more about an individual herb in regards to its use in essiac tea, simply click on the name of the herb.
+Rene Caisse is the woman who brought essiac into widespread use.
+Click here to read more about this remarkable woman, and also the history behind the eight essiac tea ingredients that make essiac an effective blend.
+Keep on reading this article to find out which eight herbs make up our eight herb essiac formula and also their customary uses.
+To learn more about an individual herb in regards to its use in essiac tea, simply click on the name of the herb below.

+Red Clover.
 Red clover is a source of many valuable nutrients, including: calcium, chromium, magnesium, niacin, phosphorus, potassium, thiamine, and vitamin C. Red clover is also one of the richest sources of isoflavones (water-soluble chemicals that act like estrogens and are found in many plants).
 The isoflavones found in red clover have been studied for their effectiveness in treating some forms of cancer.
 It is thought that the isoflavones prevent the proliferation of cancer cells and that they may even destroy cancer cells.

 Watercress.
 High in Vitamin C, watercress is used as a general tonic, and its bitter taste is thought to regulate the appetite and improve digestion.
 It can be used to alleviate nervous conditions, constipation, and liver disorders.
 Watercress is a popular cough and bronchitis remedy.
 It contains a remarkable substance called rhein, which appears to inhibit the growth of pathogenic bacteria in the intestines.
 It is believed that rhein is also effective against Candida albicans (yeast infection), fever and inflammation, and pain.

 Interested in purchasing the essiac tea ingredients and trying to discover the ratio to mix essiac yourself?
-No need to bother.
+No need to bother!

 Disclaimer: Essiac is not FDA tested and has not been FDA approved as a treatment or cure for any health problem, including cancer.
 We do not represent it as such on this site.
 You must determine whether essiac is a treatment method you should pursue.
 We have provided accounts and descriptions that represent the opinions of a variety of experts in the alternative treatment world as well as actual users of essiac.
 We believe that our formula is the most effective essiac formula being sold in the world, and that our essiac tea ingredients are of the highest quality.
 However, we do not endorse anything on this site as medical fact.